jscyo/supertokens-sqlite-plugin/CONTRIBUTING.md

    plugin-interface,master
    sqlite-plugin,master,<your github username>
    ```
 4. Run `./loadModules` in the `supertokens-root` directory.
-This will clone your forked `supertokens-sqlaite-plugin` repo.
+This will clone your forked `supertokens-sqlite-plugin` repo.
 5. Create a directory called `sqlite_db` in the `supertokens-root` directory.
 This directory is required to run tests with the `sqlite-plugin`
    ```
    mkdir sqlite_db